We have results from three studies that provide evidence that:

 Science education researchers at MIT and Carleton College measured students’ experience using our interactive video compared to traditional methods:

-- 60% reported in increase in using scientific skills like measurement technique when using our interactive video
+60% reported an increase in using scientific skills like measurement technique when using our interactive video

 Students also reported that they felt more confident using interactive video because they can see and measure the outcomes of events for themselves.